You are currently on Freehearingtest AU

 In conclusion, I do believe the cases highlighted are not common place but I do hear enough of them to offer these words of caution: do think carefully before choosing how and with whom you obtain hearing help and advice and when you do, be mindful of the potential motivations of those providing it.

-This entry was posted in Opinion on 4th February 2011 by Gary.
+This entry was posted in Opinion and tagged hearing aids, NHS hearing aids, hearing aids cost, Product review, help & advice on 4th February 2011 by Gary.

 ← Previous Post